makdefense/makdefense-portfolio/SOC Level 1/Cyber Threat Intelligence Tools/threat-intelligence-tools.md

 > In this lab, I learned about the importance of understanding the basics of threat intelligence & its classifications which is that it gives you context and confidence - it turns noisy alerts into actionable decisions, hels you prioritize defenses, reduces mean-time-to-detect/response, and lets you anticipate attacker behavior instead of just reacting.
 Next, i learned about the importance of understanding how to use UrlScan.io to scan for malicious URLs which is that it gives you a fast, safe, and richly instrumented way to inspect live web pages and extract high-value indicators - so you can triage phishing/malicious links, feed intel into detection workflows, and automate checks accross you org.
+I then learned about the importance of understanding how to use Abuse.ch to track malware and botnet indicators which is that abuse.ch gives you free, community-driven, production-quality threat data (malicious URLs, malware samples, botnet IPs and feeds) that you can use to triage hunt, block, and analyze threats faster and safer - and learning how to use it turns raw alerts into actionable defenses.
+Following, i learned about the importance of understanding how to investigate phishing emails using PhishTool which is that PhishTool accelerates safe, repeatable, and evidence-quality phishing investigations, and learning it teaches you the exact steps, signals, and automation that turn a suspicious email into actionable intelligence and containment.
+Finally i learned about the importance of understanding how to use Cisco's Talos Intelligence platform for intel gathering which is that Cisco Talos gives you massive, vetted telemetry plus expert research you can use to triage, enrich, block, and respond to real threats - fast.

 ---